Te Aho Ngārahu – fostering te reo Māori through localised curriculum resources

 Te Aho Ngārahu was established in 2017 as an initiative to improve the access to quality te reo Māori localised curriculum resources to support ākonga, kaiako and Kāhui Ako learning in and through te reo Māori in both Māori medium and English medium settings.

-The annual fund for Te Aho Ngārahu is $1.91 million.
+The annual fund for Te Aho Ngārahu was increased to $3.4 million in Budget 2020.

 The meaning of Te Aho Ngārahu